Monday

 Longbow Hunters forever changed the US comic book industry with its graphic novel format.
 With the series' mature, sophisticated and finite story arc, comic books finally gained a level of much needed credibility and acceptance from the public as well as the media.
 With landmark projects such as The Dark Knight Returns and Watchmen, DC Comics drastically altered the landscape of presenting costumed heroes with their simplistic banal stories but it is Mike Grell's masterpiece that set the professional standards.
 To this day, no project of this magnitude has been able to reach or surpass its artistic level and excellence in storytelling.

 Since his first appearance in 1941, Green Arrow was considered nothing more than a second rate Batman with his trick arrows and an alter ego which quite resembled Gotham City's most famous philanthropist.
 Dennis O'Neil and Neal Adams classic Green Lantern/Green Arrow stories brought a certain depth to the character with their alterations that heightened his popularity but it is Mike Grell who was able to launch off the Emerald Archer's first ongoing title.
 Perhaps Mike Grell's name may sound unfamiliar to new and younger comic book readers but his work on DC's Warlord & Jon Sable, Freelance (published by First Comics) had already garnered him a strong fan base way before Longbow Hunters solidified his reputation as a stellar writer and outstanding artist.
 Grell also pencilled the third Green Lantern/Green Arrow series back in 1976 with writer Dennis O'Neil.
-For all the faults that fans may bestow upon Bill Jemas and Joe Quesada, the decision to bring Mike Grell aboard the Iron Man series is nothing short of genial.
-The return of this prolific creator to mainstream comics will benefit the industry but even more so for Marvel and fans of ol' Shell Head.

 I always mock those who consider explicit graphic depiction of violence, implicit sexual scenes and profane language as realism in comics.
 They obviously have no idea that these themes must be handled with a mature approach and sensibility in presenting such matters.
-Otherwise, we are left with comic books depicting a World War II veteran who wants to kill his nephew for no viable reason and has an insatiable sexual appetite for Asian prostitutes while a detective just cannot get enough of being analy penetrated by Luke Cage.

 Grell sets Oliver Queen and his lover, Dinah Lance (Black Canary), as a newly arrived couple in the city of Seattle.
 This move was to get these two characters out of a mythical Metropolis and steer away from presenting stories where they would come across bizarre villains with ludicrous powers and motivations that can only work in the super-hero genre.
 Green Arrow was going to be presented as an urban vigilante who fights a level of crime that can be read about in any newspaper on a daily basis.
 You know the kind that I mean; Drug related, rape, murder and criminal gang warfare.